fitterhmp11/fitterhmp11.github.io/content/posts/drafts/CIS-8.1_Controls-At-Home-Overview.md

 ---

-In an effort improve in my understanding cybersecurity posture/defense, I will implement the CIS Controls (v8.1) on my small home enviroment.
+In an effort improve in my understanding cybersecurity posture/defense, I will implement the CIS Controls (v8.1) on my small home environment.
 I will try to go through all 18 controls - focusing on IG1 first.
 Perhaps later I will return to go through or examine IG2 and IG3 more closely.

 My plan is to do 1 post per Control section, summarizing what I did to accomplish this task, or describing what prevented me from accomplishing it.
 I also will to provide some context of the purpose of each control and the action taken.

 In an enterprise settings, there is a lot of buy-in needed by leadership and all parties to implement these controls.
-By doing it in my small home network, I can become more familar with the controls and the underlining principles.
+By doing it in my small home network, I can become more familiar with the controls and the underlining principles.

-By documenting on this blog, I hope to sound down some of these priniciples as well as improve in technical know now.
+By documenting on this blog, I hope to sound down some of these principles as well as improve in technical know now.

 I intend to move through each control as quickly as possible, yet I am open to use this to drive some other areas of focus in my learning as much as possible.
-At the outset I will look for oppurtinties to use these controls to improve in these areas
+At the outset I will look for opportunities to use these controls to improve in these areas
 - python
 - linux
 - automation